Salary Bands: What are they and why should you care?

 Developing salary bands takes time

 Correctly setting the right salary band for each position and level takes time.
-In addition to the experience required for each role, you’ll also need to take into account factors like your industry, location, market position, and more.
+In addition to the experience required for each role, you’ll also need to take into account factors like your industry, location, market position and more.

 Salary bands don’t take into account commissions or bonuses

-Existing employees may request a pay review
+Existing employees might request a pay review

-Driving transparency and equity with salary bands
+Driving transparency and equity with a clear salary band structure

-Even so, some HR teams might be concerned about the significant amount of time needed to manually review all roles before conducting market research and setting bands for each job and level.
-The good news is, we’re launching an exciting new feature to do all the hard work for you.
+But some HR teams are (understandably) concerned about the significant amount of time needed to set up such a system, which includes manually reviewing all roles, conducting market research and setting bands for each job and level.

 Oops!
 Something went wrong while submitting the form.